alxdavids/ourbbg/content/post/intro.md

 that looked likely to end up in a relegation to the third tier.
 The next year, the 04-05 season, my Dad and I had a season ticket for the first time.
 This association continued uninterrupted for 15 years.
-Even after I moved away from the city for university, and even I moved around the UK to Leeds and London for work.
+Even after I moved away from the city for university, and even after I moved around the UK to Leeds and London for work.
 Most weeks, returning to Derby to my seat next to my Dad in the East stand.
 I met my future wife (AH-D) for the first time at an away match at Carrow Road in 2008.
 Over the following years, we've been to more games together than I can really remember.
 It's safe to say our lives became intertwined with the club.